 When the battery is parallel with the grid it is possible to select if the battery should be able to dispatch power.
-It is possible to select if the battery should be able to dispatch all time or only in a defined period of time or follow the charge scheduler when parallel to the grid.
-The scheduler is only functional when in Fixed power mode.
-When dispatching in Fixed Power mode, the ECpvX will limit the power production to not overload the grid transformer.
+It is possible to select if the battery should be able to dispatch all the time or only in a defined period of time.
 The maximum loading of the transformer allowed can be adjusted by the dedicated setting.
 If dispatch is disabled, the battery will still help the grid if the load is bigger than the grid capacity.